 Nearly 3 out of 4 Americans don’t take their medications as directed, resulting in serious health consequences.
-Many factors contribute to non-adherence, but the effect is always the same – patients are putting their health and their future at risk.
-That is why this May the National Consumers League launched Script Your Future.
+Many factors contribute to non-adherence, but the effect is always the same –patients are putting their health and their future at risk.
+That is why the National Consumers League launched Script Your Future in May 2011.

 Script Your Future is a national campaign to raise awareness about medication adherence.
 In partnership with nearly 100 public and private stakeholder organizations, the campaign offers adherence resources to help patients and the healthcare professionals who care for them.
 Script Your Future aims to increase awareness about medication adherence and encourage consumers to take action and improve their mediation adherence behavior through safe and appropriate use.
 For more information on the campaign, visit www.scriptyourfuture.org/.

 As highly-trusted, highly-accessible healthcare professionals, pharmacists and student pharmacists are in a critical position to help patients understand the vital role medications plays in managing a chronic condition such as diabetes, asthma, COPD, hypertension and high cholesterol.
 And it all starts with a conversation.
 Student pharmacists – on rotation or in the classroom – are on the frontlines of consumer interaction on the safe and appropriate use of medications.

 Over 80 schools of pharmacy participated as Script Your Future leads for each of the past five years of the team challenge.
 Together, teams hosted health fairs, chronic disease education, medication management counseling, and even assembled press releases, creative flash mobs and videos to help share the message with their community.